 Other specialized businesses such as hair salons and aesthetician salons or businesses where food products are prepared or sold must also obtain approval from the Waterloo Regional Health Unit.

-If you wish to operate a business, please contact us at 519-741-2275 prior to operating.
+If you wish to operate a business, please contact us (prior to operating) at 519-741-2275 between 8:30 a.m. - 5 p.m.
+Monday to Friday.
 We will be pleased to assist you with the application process.

 Available street vendor locations